 Omega-3 content: 4,023 mg in half a fillet of cooked, farmed Atlantic salmon, or 2,260 mg in 3.5 ounces (100 grams) (5).

 Cod liver oil is more of a supplement than a food.

-As the name implies, it is oil that is extracted from the livers of cod fish.
+As the name implies, it is oil extracted from the livers of cod fish.

-Taking just a single tablespoon of cod liver oil therefore more than satisfies your need for three incredibly important nutrients.
+Therefore, taking just one tablespoon of cod liver oil more than satisfies your need for three incredibly important nutrients.

-However, definitely don't take more than a tablespoon, because too much vitamin A can be harmful.
+However, don't take more than one tablespoon at a time, because too much vitamin A can be harmful.

-Herring is a medium-sized oily fish.
-It is often cold-smoked or precooked, and then sold as a canned snack.
+Herring is a medium-sized, oily fish.
+It is often cold-smoked, pickled or precooked, then sold as a canned snack.

-Smoked herring is a popular breakfast food in countries like England, where it is served with eggs and called kippers.
+Smoked herring is a popular breakfast food in countries like England, where it’s served with eggs and called kippers.

 Shellfish are among the most nutritious foods you can eat.

 Oysters are usually eaten as an appetizer, snack or whole meal.
 Raw oysters are a delicacy in many countries.